MartinSorani/Miro.testproject/README.md

 However, this project also generates a nicer report version using the [Allure](https://github.com/allure-framework/allure2) framework.

-To access this version, you'll need to [download](https://github.com/allure-framework/allure2/releases) the latest Allure version and add the bin path `{installation.folder\Allure\bin}` to your system environment path.
+To access this version, you'll need to [download](https://github.com/allure-framework/allure2/releases) the latest Allure version and add the bin path `{installation.folder}\Allure\bin` to your system environment path.

 After that, you can generate the Allure report by running the command